Close

 Cost of Divorce in California

 California is the most expensive state in which to get divorced.
-According to an analysis by Forbes, the average cost of a divorce in California is more than $10,000.
+According to an analysis by Forbes, the average cost of a divorce in California is more than $10,000, likely the most expensive state to get divorced in.
 The median cost for a divorce across the country is just $7,567.

 California divorce costs are high due to the following factors: